mfrankz/microbiome/README.md

 ### Below you will find code for 3 variables: alpha diversity, beta diversity, and taxa frequency.
 For each variable, we will create publication-quality graphs and convert the data into a dataframe format.

-### note: you will need an up-to-date version of R studio and the phyloseq package installed for this tutorial.
+Note: you will need an up-to-date version of R studio and the phyloseq package installed for this tutorial.
 Phyloseq is installed through BioConductor.
 Run syntax below if you do not have BioConductor/phyloseq:
 ```
 #BioConductor
 if (!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")
 BiocManager::install(version = "3.13")

 #phyloseq
 if (!requireNamespace("BiocManager", quietly = TRUE))
   install.packages("BiocManager")